Angular distribution of photoelectrons generated in atomic ionization by twisted radiation: Results and discussion

-It is well-known that for ionization of a $s$-shell $\beta=2$ and $\delta=0$, therefore $\gamma$ remains the only parameter, changing with photon energy.
-Being the non-dipole parameter $\gamma$ characterizes interference between the electric dipole ($E1$) and quadrupole ($E2$) photo\-ionization amplitudes.
-One could find the sharpest modulation of this parameter when $E2$-photoionization cross-section becomes comparable or even dominates over $E1$-photoionization.
-For example, such a situation is observed in helium photoionization near dipole $2s2p\,[{^1P}_1]$ and quadrupole $2p^2\,[{^1D}_2]$ AIS resonances.
-At the photon energy $\sim 60.18$~eV cross-section of the $E1$-dipole photoionization approximates to zero, and being $\sim10^{-4}$ order of magnitude (in Mb), the $E2$-quadrupole photo\-ionization dominates in this region (see Fig.~\ref{fig1}a).
+It is well-known that for ionization of an $s$-shell $\beta=2$ and $\delta=0$.
+Therefore, $\gamma$ remains the only parameter that may change with the photon energy.
+The non-dipole parameter $\gamma$ characterizes the interference between the electric dipole ($E1$) and quadrupole ($E2$) photo\-ionization amplitudes.
+One should expect the sharpest modulation of this parameter when the $E2$ photo\-ionization cross section becomes comparable to or even dominates $E1$ photo\-ionization.
+For example, such a situation is observed in helium photo\-ionization near dipole the $2s2p\,[{^1P}_1]$ and quadrupole $2p^2\,[{^1D}_2]$ AIS resonances.
+At the photon energy of $\approx 60.18$~eV, the cross section of the $E1$ dipole photo\-ionization approaches zero, i.e., $\sim 10^{-4}$~Mb.
+Hence the $E2$ quadrupole photo\-ionization dominates in this region (see Fig.~\ref{fig1}a).

-Photon energy dependence of $\gamma$ is presented in Fig.~\ref{fig1}b together with experimental data points from \cite{Krassig2002}.
-Comparison of the present theoretical results with experimental data shows an essential discrepancy around $\sim60.2$~eV.
-This issue was extensively studied in \cite{Argenti2010} and the most probable and plausible reason of such difference is underestimating of a background signal of entirely instrumental origin during experimental data processing.
-Therefore, the spectroscopic models appear to be reliable.
+The photon energy-dependence of $\gamma$ is presented in Fig.~\ref{fig1}b together with experimental data points from \cite{Krassig2002}.
+Comparison of the present theoretical results with experimental data shows a significant discrepancy around $60.2$~eV.
+This issue was extensively studied in~\cite{Argenti2010}.
+The most probable and plausible reason for such a difference is an underestimation of the background signal, i.e., an entirely instrumental origin during the experimental data processing.
+The spectroscopic models, however, appear to be reliable.

-In order to evaluate expression for PAD resulting from twisted wave photoionization we begin from well-known plane-wave PAD in general form within first-order non-dipole corrections, \cite{Shaw1996}.
-Let us choose the coordinate system $S'$ (see Fig.~\ref{fig2_3}) in such a way that $x'$-axis is the propagation axis of the light beam ($\bm{k}\parallel x'$) and $z'$-axis is the polarization axis ($\bm{\varepsilon}\parallel z'$):
+In order to evaluate the expression for the PAD resulting from twisted wave photo\-ionization, we start from the well-known plane-wave PAD in the general form within first-order non-dipole corrections~\cite{Shaw1996}.
+We choose the coordinate system $S'$ (see Fig.~\ref{fig2_3}) in such a way that the $x'$-axis is the propagation axis of the light beam ($\bm{k}\parallel x'$) and the $z'$-axis is the polarization axis:

 \begin{widetext}